NikSWE/flutter_feather_icons/README.md

 ### **Important Note**

-Naming conventions has been changed for better readability and consistancy with all other flutter icon packs
+Naming conventions have been changed for better readability and consistancy with all other flutter icon packs

 To convert from the catalog simply follow this method